eea flag

 Article 5 of the European Climate Law, which entered into force in June 2021, makes adaptation to climate change a legal obligation for EU institutions and Member States, requiring them to ‘ensure continuous progress in enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change in accordance with Article 7 of the Paris Agreement’.
 Also, Member States’ adaptation policies ‘shall take into account the particular vulnerability of the relevant sectors’, integrate ‘adaptation to climate change in a consistent manner in all policy areas’, and ‘focus, in particular, on the most vulnerable and impacted populations and sectors’.

-The European Environment Agency has published the first European Climate Risk Assessment (EUCRA) in March 2024.
+The European Environment Agency published the first European Climate Risk Assessment (EUCRA) in March 2024.
 The EUCRA assesses major climate change related impacts and risks – including those for public health, especially from heat – in Europe, and warns that many of these risks have already reached critical levels and could become catastrophic without urgent and decisive action.
-The European Commission's Communication published in response the Communication 'Managing climate risks - protecting people and prosperity'.
-It identifies identify solutions that make administrative systems in the EU and its Member States better able to deal with climate risks, and specific actions for impacted clusters, (e.g., health, water, food, natural ecosystems) which the Commission will take forward.
+In response to EUCRA, the European Commission issued the Communication 'Managing climate risks - protecting people and prosperity'.
+It identifies solutions that make administrative systems in the EU and its Member States better able to deal with climate risks, and specific actions for impacted clusters (including health), which the Commission will take forward.
+The Communication underscores the need for early warning systems, climate-informed healthcare planning, and research on climate-sensitive diseases while integrating climate and health into existing policies.
+It prioritizes air quality improvements, strengthened heat-health action plans, and occupational safety and health legislation.
+Additionally, it highlights the European Climate and Health Observatory, enhanced surveillance and response mechanisms, cross-border medical mobilization, and secure access to critical medical countermeasures to bolster resilience against climate-related health threats.

 EU coordinating activities on health

-Finally, the Commission Communication on a comprehensive approach to mental health from June 2023 calls climate change one of the ingredients of the ‘triple planetary crisis’ of climate change, biodiversity loss and pollution.
+The Commission Communication on a comprehensive approach to mental health from June 2023 refers to climate change as a contributing factor to mental health challenges.
 It also highlights that young people are strongly preoccupied by climate change and that many of them see their future as frightening.

 European agencies and authorities in the fields of climate change and health